ydahal1/ydahal1/jokes.md

-Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+What do you call a cow on a trampoline?
+A milk shake!

 [
-Sat Jun 14 00:27:57 UTC 2025
+Sun Jun 15 00:32:23 UTC 2025
  ]